feiyuw/feiyuw.github.io/_posts/2016-07-04-a-glance-of-web-ta.md

 Why?

 This is my suppose, SW development is full of risks, if a critical bug found after software release, most companies will do the root cause analysis.
-If the root cause is lacking of user similar testing coverage, the related person will take the resposibilities.
+If the root cause is lacking of user similar testing coverage, the related person will take the responsibilities.
 But if the policy is what ever the risk and investment is, just do the end to end testing.
 That will lead to the high cost of testing, but less responsibilities, and in big companies, the resource is always not a problem.

 ### Use "webdriver" to test a web site

 W3C plan to introduce webdriver as a standard, see https://www.w3.org/TR/webdriver/.
-For most websites, [webdirver](http://www.seleniumhq.org/) is a good functional testing frmeworks.
+For most websites, [webdirver](http://www.seleniumhq.org/) is a good functional testing framework.

 As it can: